SZanlongo/feeling-responsive/pages/research/publications/publications.md

 #### Conference

-- Zanlongo, Sebastian, et al. "Informative Path Planning for Inspection of the Hanford Tank Farm"; International Conference on Robotics and Automation (ICRA); Montreal, Canada; May 20-24, 2019.
+- Zanlongo, Sebastian, et al. "Development of Informative Path Planning for Inspection of the Hanford Tank Farm"; International Conference on Robotics and Automation (ICRA); Montreal, Canada; May 20-24, 2019.

 #### Journal